wustep/me-ghost/README.md

 ## Features

 - ✔️ Home page
-  - ✔️ Content is used from page with URL `home`
+  - ✔️ Content card from page with URL `home`
-  - ✔️ Projects are tagged `Projects`
-  - ✔️ Articles are tagged `Articles`
+  - ✔️ Add 2 most recent Articles, Projects, and Notes
   - ✔️ "Read More" buttons linking to pages
-  - ✔️ Uses 2 most recent projects and articles
+- ✔️ Articles
+  - ✔️ These should be posts tagged `Articles` first
+  - ✔️ Articles will be loaded by creation date desc
+  - ✔️ Articles are routed to `/articles/{slug}`
 - ✔️ Projects
   - ✔️ These should be posts tagged `Projects` first
   - ✔️ Set `/projects` to route to `/tags/projects`
   - ✔️ Projects will be loaded by creation date desc
   - ✔️ Projects are routed to `/projects/{slug}`
   - ✔️ Hide day for datetime published
-- ✔️ Articles
-  - ✔️ These should be posts tagged `Articles` first
-  - ✔️ Articles will be loaded by creation date desc
-  - ✔️ Articles are routed to `/articles/{slug}`
 - ✔️ Notes
   - ✔️ These should be posts tagged `Notes` first
+  - ✔️ Set `/notes` to route to `/tags/notes`
   - ✔️ Notes will be loaded by creation date desc
-  - ✔️ Notes are routed to `/articles/{slug}`
+  - ✔️ Notes are routed to `/notes/{slug}`
   - ✔️ Hide day for datetime published
 - ✔️ Posts that are not primarily tagged `Articles` or `Projects` or `Notes` will be routed to `/`
 - ✔️ Dynamic navigation bar